SyrenCloud/react-votingapp/README.md

 About this code

 This is a simple Two-Tier Architecture application developed with Node JS,  as backend api and react js for front end.
-This application is designed to have basic functionality to record, display and reset votes.
+This application is designed to have basic functionality to record, display and reset data.

-Architecture

-Insert architecture diagram here.

-Setup & Requirements
+Setup & Requirements :

 Visual Studio Code

 Node Js

-Running this Vote App
+Running this Starter App

 // clone the project and start the project